-Texas church to weigh what happens to its house of worship
+Texas church community begins to heal with first funerals and Sunday service

 - Funerals and memorial services planned for victims of shooting

-- Congregation expected to hold Sunday services near church building
+- Congregation expected to hold Sunday services at nearby community center

-(CNN)It was several terrifying minutes of hell in the house of God.
+(CNN)Nearly a week after a gunman unleashed several minutes of hell on a congregation of Texas churchgoers, the long journey toward healing has begun.

-Many of the victims of the Sunday massacre -- the 25 people and an unborn child -- will be laid to rest this weekend and next week, CNN affiliate KSAT reported.
+The first funerals for the victims of the massacre at First Baptist Church will be held this weekend, and the community will come together for its first Sunday service since Sutherland Springs was changed forever.

-The First Baptist Church, now pocked with hundreds of bullets, stained with blood and shattered windows, has been rendered uninhabitable.
-Video from inside the church showed that the gunfire had lasted about seven minutes, said an official briefed on the case, according to The New York Times.
-The building is now surrounded by a tall, dark fence.
+The church, now pock-marked with hundreds of bullets, blood stains and shattered windows, has been rendered uninhabitable.
+Sunday's service, organized by pastors from around the area, will be held at the community center next door.
+Frank Pomeroy, the pastor of First Baptist Church who lost his 14-year-old daughter in the shooting, is scheduled to speak.

-The church plans to hold a Sunday service at a community center next door, organized by pastors from around the area.
-Frank Pomeroy, the pastor of First Baptist Church, is scheduled to speak.
+In simpler times, the white walls of the church vibrated with hymns, prayers and sermons praising Christ.

-He told Southern Baptist Convention executives that his preference would be to tear down the building and possibly build a memorial in its place.
+Several dozen people, many of them casually dressed in jeans and T-shirts, sat in the caramel brown pews of its unpretentious worship hall; its altar little more than a carpeted stage.

-"This was just the pastor discussing what he thinks [the] best case scenario would be," Roger Oldham, spokesman for the Southern Baptist Convention said.
-"But the church has to make the decision together to tear down the church."
+Now, Pastor Pomeroy wants to tear down the church and possibly build a memorial in its place for the more than 20 people who died there.

-Executives from the network of churches are in Sutherland Springs to help the surviving members of First Baptist and the community heal from the tragedy.
+"This was just the pastor discussing what he thinks [the] best case scenario would be," Roger Oldham, spokesman for the Southern Baptist Convention, told CNN.
+"But the church has to make the decision together to tear down the church.

 "Everything is in such grief mode right now in this church [that] these decisions will have to unfold as they come for the people there.
-It will be in their own timeline," Oldham said.
+It will be in their own timeline."

 Charlene Uhl lost her 16-year-old daughter, Haley Krueger, who had loved going to the church and attended youth group there twice a week.